-High-turnover of staff expected, which could have impact on productivity The project is expected to improve the working environment in the park, as well as provide opportunities for the community at large. -- --
+High-turnover of staff expected, which could have impact on productivity --

 The main assumption of LISEC is that the Modjo Leather City industrial park will remain GoE's priority and will be designed taking into consideration all relevant environmental hazards related to tanning activities in Ethiopia.
-The EU Delegation will enhance its policy dialogue with Government, partners and donors to ensure that the relocation of tanneries and the construction of a common waste water treatment plant (envisaged as zero liquid discharge facility) shall be prioritized if the environmental impact of the leather processing is to be reduced.
+The EU Delegation will enhance its policy dialogue to ensure that the relocation of tanneries and the construction of a common waste water treatment plant (envisaged as zero liquid discharge facility) shall be prioritized if the environmental impact of the leather processing is to be reduced.